sourav-bk/Golang/Topic/gRPC.md

+1. Action-Oriented vs. Resource-Oriented
+The Problem with REST: REST forces every action into a CRUD (Create, Read, Update, Delete) model.
+This creates "Semantic Friction" when you need to perform an action that isn't a resource, such as ProcessPayment or CalculateTax.
+You end up with "hacky" URLs like POST /orders/1/calculate-and-validate.

+The RPC Solution: RPC is Procedure-Based.
+It treats operations as functions.
+You don't have to map your business logic to a "resource"; you simply call a function.
+This is more natural for complex workflows, reducing the number of API calls needed to complete a single multi-step task.

+2. Statelessness and Flexibility
+The Problem with REST: By definition, REST is strictly stateless.
+While this is great for scaling, it forces the client to send the entire context (Auth tokens, headers, metadata) with every single request, which increases bandwidth overhead.

+The RPC Solution: RPC offers architectural flexibility.
+While it can be stateless, it also supports Stateful connections and Long-lived streams.
+Because gRPC (a modern RPC) keeps a persistent connection open via HTTP/2, you don't need to re-negotiate headers or resend heavy metadata for every small interaction.

+3. Protocol and Transport Layer
+The Problem with REST: REST is traditionally "bound" to the HTTP semantics.
+It relies heavily on HTTP verbs and status codes, which can be limiting when you need lower-level control or non-standard communication.

+The RPC Solution: RPC is Transport-Agnostic.
+While gRPC uses HTTP/2 for its advanced features (like multiplexing), other RPC implementations can run directly over raw TCP or even UDP.
+This allows for significantly lower latency and faster data transmission than the standard HTTP/1.1 request-response cycle.

+4. Payload Efficiency and Serialization
+The Problem with REST: JSON is human-readable, but it is expensive for machines.

+Size: Every message repeats field names (e.g., "username": "admin"), which bloats the payload.

+CPU Cost: Parsing text into objects is a heavy CPU task.

+The RPC Solution: RPC (via Protobuf) uses Binary Serialization.

+Compactness: It uses field tags (numbers) instead of string names, making the payload up to 5x–10x smaller than JSON.

+Speed: Converting binary to a Go struct is a direct memory operation, making serialization and deserialization significantly faster and reducing CPU load on your servers.

 # what is gRPC ?
 - ## what is Protocol Buffers ?
 - ## What Problems do Protocol Buffers Solve?